Statistics on children, youth and families in Maine from the Annie E. Casey Foundation and the Maine Children's Alliance

 In 2023, 47% of children with MaineCare and 70% of children with commercial dental insurance had at least one dental service during the calendar year.
 This rate was up from 44% the previous year for children with MaineCare, and 69% from the previous year for children with commercial insurance.
 In terms of numbers, in 2023, there were 60,660 children who had a dental service with commercial insurance and 58,103 children with MaineCare who had a dental service.

-For 2023, combining commercially insured and children with MaineCare, the highest rates of insured children with at least one dental service were in the counties of Piscataquis, Aroostook, at 46%, 44% and 43% respectively.
-The counties with the lowest combined rates of insured children with a dental service in 2023 were Hancock, Androscoggin, and Knox -- at rates of 31%, 36% and 37% respectively.
+For 2023, combining commercially insured and children with MaineCare, 56.6% of children had at least one dental service during the calendar year.
+The highest rates of insured children with at least one dental service were in the counties of Cumberland, Sagadahoc, and Aroostook, at 63%, 61% and 60% respectively.
+The counties with the lowest combined rates of insured children with a dental service in 2023 were Hancock, Androscoggin, and Oxford -- at rates of 52%, 50% and 49% respectively.

 Definition and Source